90er/cks/README.md

 ...
 ```

-Let's encode it and write it into the requested location:
+Let's decode it and write it into the requested location:

 ```sh
 ➜ echo cEVuRXRSYVRpT24tdEVzVGVSCg== | base64 -d